 Pilot and assessment criteria

-The CEP are currently in Stage Two of a pilot.
-This stage will run until June 2022 included and operates with full support services but reduced assessment criteria.
+The CEP programme is currently in Stage Two of a pilot.
+This pilot stage operates with full support services but reduced assessment criteria.

 At this stage, initiatives applying for a CEP will be assessed solely on scope, readiness of the concept and the viability for the proposed initiative in relation to the call’s formal expectations.
 Academic merit or innovation potential of the proposed work will not be a criterium until future stages.

-Eight CEP were delivered as part of Stage One of the CEP Pilot.
-In Stage Two eleven CEP will be made available to qualifying initiatives on a first come first served basis.
+There is room for sixteen new CEP to be awarded in 2023 which will be made available to qualifying initiatives on a first come first served basis.

 Eligibility and Supporting Documentation